Gleb001/FlappyBird-Gosha/README.md

 ```

 Advantages of this approach in working with animations:
-1. we can dynamically change properties depending on the conditions (state) of the program;
+1. We can dynamically change properties depending on the conditions (state) of the program;
-2. we can adjust the algebraic function according to our wishes.
+2. We can adjust the algebraic function according to our wishes.

 Disadvantages:
 1. Takes up a lot of space!;
 2. Requires adaptation to use.